 The field requires a wide breadth of training and skill.
 An understanding of anatomy, physiology, cellular processes, behavior and ecological and evolutionary principles is essential.
 Integrating such knowledge with plant biology, soil science, socioeconomic factors and human relations is one of the exciting challenges of fish and wildlife biology.

 Much of fish and wildlife management is people management.
 An effective resource manager must understand principles of economics, political science and law, and be trained in aspects of psychology, sociology and history.
 Skillful communication, written and oral, is one of the most important tools a fish and wildlife biologist uses.

 Basic education in English, social sciences, math, chemistry and physics is required, along with a solid background in the biological sciences and specialized courses in ecology, fish and wildlife biology and natural resource management.
-Suggested courses are listed on the back of this sheet.
+Suggested courses are listed in the sample curriculum.

 The Department of Biological Sciences assists students in obtaining recommended field experience, such as summer or temporary employment with resource agencies, independent field research or field classes.

 The Student Chapter of The Wildlife Society is a student organization that presents speakers to help members learn more about wildlife and wildlife preservation.

 Most fish and wildlife biologists find employment with federal or state agencies, such as the U.S. Fish and Wildlife Service, U.S. Forest Service, U.S. Marine Fisheries Service, National Park Service, Bureau of Land Management and state fish and wildlife departments.
 Competition for these jobs is intense and most professional-level positions require an advanced degree.
 Competition for graduate school positions also is keen.
 Other career opportunities exist with private resource groups (the Nature

 Conservancy, Audubon Society, Ducks Unlimited) and with private industry (environmental consulting firms, oil, coal, mineral and chemical companies).